nrfconnect/sdk-nrf/doc/nrf/libraries/networking/multicell_location.rst

    nRF9160 DK and Thingy:91 devices are shipped with RSA256 certificates.
    To start using the Multicell location library with nRF Cloud, you must perform either of the following actions:

       * Delete the device from nRF Cloud and reprovision it with a new ES256 device certificate.
-See `Updating the nRF Connect for Cloud certificate`_ for more information.
+See :ref:`nrf9160_ug_updating_cloud_certificate` for more information.
       * Register a separate key for JWT signing as described in `Securely Generating Credentials on the nRF9160`_ and set :kconfig:`CONFIG_MULTICELL_LOCATION_NRF_CLOUD_JWT_SEC_TAG` accordingly.

 .. reprovision_cert_note_end